XV11 LIDARby CochranRobotics

 - Choose the Navigation category tab.

-- Press the XV11 LIDAR icon to add the control to your project.
+- Press the XV11 LIDAR icon to add the robot skill to your project.

 The XV-11 is an inexpensive 360 degree LIDAR sensor.
 This requires that you use a GetSurreal controller.
 I have a version 1.2 Get Surreal Controller.